zouharvi/hmm-rust/README.md

 I understand that the task was to programm this in Python, which I hope I fulfilled.
 Yet I also hope that you will find these comparison interesting.

-The Rust code is twice as large and took much longer to complete.
-The benefits are, however, that once it compiled, I was convinced of its functionality, which was not the case with Python.
+The Rust code is twice as large* and took much longer to complete.
+The benefits are, however, that once it compiled, I was convinced of its functionality, which was not the case with Python. *Running `grep -r -E "^\s*[{}]\s*$" rust/src/ | wc -l` reveals that more than 100 lines are just opening or closing brackets, so the code size is not that  significant.

 ## Project structure